Master of Science in International Health (MScIH)

 Accreditations and Quality Assurance

-The MScIH programme was re-accredited, according to the requirements by the Accreditation Agency for Study Programmes in Health and Social Sciences (“AHPGH - Akkreditierungsagentur im Bereich Gesundheit und Soziales”) in November 2019 for 3 years through the Internal Quality Assurance System for Studies and Teaching (“Internes Qualitätssicherungssystem von Studium und Lehre”) of Charité – Universitätsmedizin Berlin.
+The MScIH programme was re-accredited, according to the requirements by the Accreditation Agency for Study Programmes in Health and Social Sciences (“AHPGH - Akkreditierungsagentur im Bereich Gesundheit und Soziales”) in November 2019 for 3 years and after an interim evaluation in October 2021 until December 2025 through the Internal Quality Assurance System for Studies and Teaching (“Internes Qualitätssicherungssystem von Studium und Lehre”) of Charité – Universitätsmedizin Berlin.

 Additionally, all modules of the MScIH programme are regularly (every 5 years) peer-reviewed and certified in a systematic and rigorous review process by the members of the tropEd European Network for Education in International Health.
 Read here about the tropEd quality assurance in which the Institute of Tropical Medicine and International Health participates.